 Health Authority resources

-Doctors can access opioid agonist therapy support through GPSC fee incentives and Pharmacare coverage to address pain management and opioid prescribing.
+Doctors can access opioid agonist therapy support through FPSC fee incentives and Pharmacare coverage to address pain management and opioid prescribing.
 These include:

 MSP Fee Items for OAT: